iwatkot/maps4fs/docs/import_to_giants_editor.md

 ![Position](https://github.com/user-attachments/assets/8202b2f5-2286-4213-8785-c3779e9ad88a)

+5. If after the import you can't see the texture on the terrain, you need to add the texture manually.
-5. Open the `Material Editing` panel (if it's not visible click on the `Window` menu and select `Material Editing`) and ensure that you've selected the correct object in the `Scenegraph` panel.
+Open the `Material Editing` panel (if it's not visible click on the `Window` menu and select `Material Editing`) and ensure that you've selected the correct object in the `Scenegraph` panel.
 Find the `Albedo map` and click on the `...` button to select the texture for the terrain.

 ![Albedo map](https://github.com/user-attachments/assets/20a197cd-dadf-4e61-8ad2-c6752d60fb17)